Bergvca/bergvca.github.io/_posts/2020-01-02-string-grouper.md

 ### Get Groups

- If the `get_groups` function is called on a StringGrouper with only a *master* Series of strings.
-A single linkage clustering approach is used to get a single identifying string for each group.
+ If the `get_groups` function is called on a StringGrouper with only a *master* Series of strings a single linkage clustering approach is used to get a single identifying string for each group.
 This works as follows:

- 1. Make sure each item matches with itself
+ 1. Make sure each item matches with itself.
  2. For each string index, find the lowest other string index that is a match, this will be the *group id*.
  3. Some groups will be *orphaned* - the group id will not be in the group itself.
 See for example in the image below.
 Here the strings with index 4 and 5 will get group id 3.
-The string with index 3 however, will get group id 2 since its the lowest match.
+The string with index 3 however, will get group id 2 since it's the lowest match.
  4. To solve this, the group id of the index that has the id of the group id of the orphaned group is taken and assigned to the orphaned group.
 In the image below this means that the group with group id 3 will get renamed to group id 2.